 Tips for Getting Started:

 Make sure you talk to your ASB (Associated Student Body) advisor at your school to complete the proper paperwork that your school requires.
 While the law protects the right of GSAs to form and meet, ASB approval will be required for any club to fund-raise and collect monies.
+ASB is also required to approve school signs and other paraphernalia you will use to advertise.
 You may also need to get approval from your School Site Council (SSC).

-You will need at least one student interested and willing to sign the ASB and SSC paperwork to get your GSA ready to fund-raise.
+You will need at least one student interested and willing to sign the ASB and SSC paperwork to get your GSA established and/or ready to fund-raise.

-All GSAs require at least one classified or certificated employee to act as advisor.
-If you have a certificated (an adult with a teaching or counseling credential) advisor, they will be eligible to apply for grants from CTA or DonorsChoose.org.
+All GSAs require at least one certificated employee to act as advisor.
+You may have a classified advisor, but a certificated employee must be present during meetings with students.
+The certificated advisor (an adult with a teaching or counseling credential) will be eligible to apply for grants from CTA or DonorsChoose.org.

 Helpful Links: